 - lossless compression

-Other browsers only implement a subset, and Firefox, Safari, Edge and IE do not support WebP at all, and there are no signs of WebP being implemented any time soon in those browsers.
+Other browsers only implement a subset.
+Safari and IE do not support WebP at all, and there are no signs of WebP being implemented any time soon in those browsers.

 Check with your JPG/PNG image optimization tooling results, and see if adding an additional layer of complexity introduced by WebP is useful or not.